Getting Your Mental Map Realigned (Sadr City 2008)

 Sadr City

-Six years this month, such a “new fate” arrived in Sadr City, Iraq.
-By March 2008, the urban enclave of 2 million people in northeastern Baghdad had quieted down to the point that just two companies of Stryker Infantry were needed to contain it.
+In March of 2008, such a “new fate” arrived in Sadr City, Iraq.
+The urban enclave of 2 million people in northeastern Baghdad had quieted down to the point that just two companies of Stryker Infantry were needed to contain it.
 We had regular meetings with local leaders and enemy attacks were very low.
 Some might say that we had reached “steady-state operations,” and a routine of stability.
 We were in a comfort zone.

 But as the saying goes, the enemy gets a vote…and Muqtada al-Sadr’s vote came at the end of March, when he unleashed an hourly barrage of rocket, mortar, IED, RPG, and gunfire attacks on the Green Zone and units in the area.
 In a matter of hours, the tactical situation in Sadr City shifted from low to high-intensity, with engagements akin to the Black Hawk Down depiction of Mogadishu in 1993.
 The digital map erupted red icons all over the city as our units tried to get a handle on the emerging situation.
 The enemy had achieved surprise and units were sustaining casualties.